ygeras/Unit-Converter/README.md

 ## Project Description

-The project is a part of Hacking With Swift course that covers SwiftUI by Paul Hudson.
+The project is a part of 100 Days of SwiftUI curriculum by Paul Hudson [Hacking with swift](https://www.hackingwithswift.com)

 The main functionality of the app is to convert between different measurement units such as kilometers, meters, yards etc.
 Current project covers following measurements: